 Note that even if you can’t get a reservation for your desired spot, a little flexibility goes a long way.
 At most restaurants, you may have luck showing up right at opening and grabbing a bar seat (most restaurants serve their full menus at the bar).

 Part of the beauty of Boston is its proximity to a wide variety of travel destinations that’ll satisfy beach fans and mountain enthusiasts alike.
 Massachusetts has Cape Cod, of course, but there are plenty of other coastal places to visit as well.
 And New England cities like Portland, Maine; Kittery, Maine; and Portsmouth, New Hampshire are an easy drive away.

 Visit Eater Boston’s New England travel landing page to find maps, guides, and food crawls throughout the region.
-You’ll find out where to get a drink on Nantucket, what the deal is with beach pizza, how to eat and drink in Portland (and elsewhere in Maine) like an industry pro, which New Hampshire beach is perfect for a booze crawl and air-brushed T-shirts, why neighboring cities Portsmouth and Kittery are an absolute joy to visit, and lots more.
+You’ll find out where to eat and drink in Mystic, Connecticut (beyond the Hollywood-famous Mystic Pizza), how to eat your way through Portland (and elsewhere in Maine), which New Hampshire beach is perfect for a booze crawl and air-brushed T-shirts, why neighboring cities Portsmouth and Kittery are an absolute joy to visit, and lots more.

 Follow the News

 Eater Boston is updated multiple times every weekday with breaking news stories (restaurant openings, closures, etc.), features, maps, and more.
 Here are a few ways to stay in the loop:

 - Simply keep an eye on the Eater Boston homepage.
 New stories generally show up near the top and flow down toward the bottom of the page as they get older, while several important recent stories remain pinned at the top for some time.
 Also, check out our big sibling, Eater.com, for national and international food news.